FIND YOUR STYLE, FIND YOUR CONFIDENCE

 Ectomorph

-Ectomorphs are often described as having a lean build.
-They typically have a high metabolism, which means they can eat quite a bit without gaining much weight.
+Ectomorphs are often described as having a lean build, which is characteristic of the ectomorph body type.
+They typically have a high metabolism and low body fat, which means they can eat quite a bit without gaining much weight.
 Physically, ectomorphs have a narrow frame, slender limbs, and not a lot of fat or muscle mass.
 They might find it challenging to gain weight or muscle, no matter how much they eat or exercise.
 For ectomorphs, the focus might be on incorporating strength training and a nutrient-rich diet to build muscle mass effectively.

 Mesomorph

-Mesomorphs hit the genetic lottery when it comes to fitness—they naturally have a muscular and athletic build.
+Mesomorphs hit the genetic lottery when it comes to fitness—they naturally have a muscular and athletic build, characteristic of the mesomorph body type.
 With a moderate metabolism, mesomorphs can gain and lose weight more predictably than the other body types.
 They tend to have a well-defined waist, broad shoulders, and an evenly distributed muscle and fat mass.
 Mesomorphs excel in physical activities and may find it easier to build muscle.
 The key for mesomorphs is to balance their workouts between cardio and strength training to maintain their natural physique.

 Endomorph

 Endomorphs have a soft, curvier figure.
+Managing body weight through a balanced diet and regular exercise is crucial for endomorphs to maintain a healthy physique.
 They tend to have a slower metabolism, which means they gain weight more easily than the other types.
 Characterized by a solid frame, endomorphs often have a higher percentage of body fat, concentrated around the midsection, hips, and thighs.
 Despite the challenge in losing weight, endomorphs can achieve fantastic results with a combination of cardiovascular exercise, strength training, and a carefully managed diet.
 Embracing their curves, endomorphs can focus on exercises and nutrition that highlight their strengths and work towards a healthy body composition.

 How to Measure Your Body